 If you choose to earn an MS in health informatics, you'll obtain a deep understanding of the ways to assist healthcare services by helping them comply with relevant regulations.
 Becoming adept at health informatics doesn't necessarily require a passion for the field of healthcare; however, it does require an ability to make sense of healthcare quality and statistics, often with a bit more specificity than would be expected of someone with a broader background in information systems management.

 At the University of Arizona Global Campus, these two master’s degree programs move along similar paths, with some differences in emphasis and content.
-The courses at Global Campus are each six weeks long and you take one at a time.
+The courses at UAGC are each six weeks long and you take one at a time.
 Each course is worth three credits.
-The MS program in health informatics and analytics requires 39 credits and does not offer specializations, while the MS program in information systems management requires 33 credits and offers three specializations: business intelligence, IT organizational management and leadership, and project management.
+The MS program in health informatics and analytics requires 39 credits and does not offer specializations, while the MS program in information systems management requires 42 credits and offers three specializations: business intelligence, IT organizational management and leadership, and project management.
 There are no GMAT/GRE requirements, but a 2.0 GPA from obtaining a bachelor’s degree is necessary.

 What is an MS in Health Informatics?

-An MS in health informatics focuses on efficiently and safely managing healthcare data.
-The information generated in the healthcare sector carries uniquely sensitive security concerns.
-The field of health informatics is all about understanding the flow of healthcare data and how to properly protect it, which requires a thorough knowledge of the technology in use and the surrounding regulatory environment.
+An MS in health informatics focuses on efficiently and safely managing health care data.
+The information generated in the health care sector carries uniquely sensitive security concerns.
+The field of health informatics is all about understanding the flow of health care data and how to properly protect it, which requires a thorough knowledge of the technology in use and the surrounding regulatory environment.
 It requires many of the same strategic and tactical skills associated with information systems management, such as instilling policies, optimizing technologies, and an emphasis on meeting regulatory requirements and standards.
-However, the focus on healthcare sets it apart.
+However, the focus on health care sets it apart.
 In this field, it is essential to respect the confidentiality of patient information at all times, in accordance with federal and state law, and to be prepared to navigate ethical issues as they arise.

 What is an MS in Information Systems Management?

-An MS in information systems management focuses on leadership in managing the technology that helps businesses succeed.
+A master of information systems management focuses on leadership in managing the technology that helps businesses succeed.
 While earning a master’s degree in information systems management, you will build many of the same skills as one would in a Health Informatics program.
 However, there is a stronger emphasis on leadership.
 In an Information Systems Management program, you will learn to handle the responsibility of leading IT teams as they effectively and efficiently manage and optimize technological solutions for a business, along with the data they generate.
 These skills, as taught in an information systems management program, are not restricted to any particular industry.
 However, as you launch your career, you will need to learn the regulations and requirements governing the industry you choose to work in, which may not have been covered in your educational curriculum.

 In the broadest sense, the choice between a master’s degree in health informatics and analytics versus a master’s degree in information systems management is a choice between a specialized education that will prepare you for your responsibilities in a distinct industry versus a more broad-based grounding in the principles of information technology, how it works, and how it is implemented.